andregregory45/dns/README.md

-<h1>Configuring and Troubleshooting DNS Records</h1>
+<h1>Configuring and Troubleshooting DNS</h1>

-This project demonstrates the configuration and troubleshooting of DNS records using a Domain Controller (DC) in a cloud-based environment.
+This project demonstrates the configuration and troubleshooting of DNS using a Domain Controller (DC) as a DNS server in a cloud-based environment.
 Key highlights include

 <h2>Environments and Technologies Used</h2>